 In April 2010, an affiliate of our sponsor purchased an aggregate of 5,000,000 founder shares for an aggregate purchase price of \$25,000.
 In July 2012, we issued 376,344 shares of our common stock to a third party as consideration for services performed.
 In February 2020, the third party forfeited 257,649 shares of our common stock and we effectuated a recapitalization of our common stock into two classes (intended to qualify as a "reorganization" under Section 368(a)(1)(E) of the Internal Revenue Code of 1986, as amended).
 All founder shares, which represented all of the common stock issued and outstanding as of that date, were re-designated as Class B common stock and we created a new Class A common stock.
 In February 2020, we also effected a 0.8425-for-1 reverse stock split resulting in an aggregate of 4,312,500 founder shares.
 On August 14, 2020, our sponsor forfeited an aggregate of 2,833,333 shares of Class B Common Stock to the Company for no consideration, and each of Nautilus and HB Strategies purchased from the Company 1,379,167 shares of Class B Common Stock for a purchase price of \$2,043 (or an aggregate purchase price of \$4,086).
 In January 2021, three initial stockholders of the Company forfeited an aggregate of 718,750 shares of Class B common stock at no cost, which we cancelled, resulting in an aggregate of 3,593,750 founder shares outstanding and held by our initial stockholders.
-On January 29, 2021, we effectuated a 1.2-for-1 forward stock split, resulting in an aggregate of 4,312,500 shares held by our initial stockholders (up to 562,500 of which are subject to forfeiture by our Sponsor, Nautilus and HB Strategies to the extent that the underwriters' over-allotment is not exercised in full).
+Of the total 3,593,750 Class B shares held by our initial stockholders, an aggregate of up to 468,750 are subject to forfeiture by our sponsor, Nautilus and HB Strategies, on a pro rata basis, if the underwriters' over-allotment option is not exercised in full.
 The number of founder shares issued and outstanding was determined based on the expectation that such founder shares would represent 20% of the outstanding shares after this offering.
 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our initial stockholders have committed to purchase an aggregate of 4,680,000 private placement warrants (or 5,175,000 private placement warrants if the underwriters' over-allotment option is exercised in full) for an aggregate purchase price of \$4,680,000 (or \$5,175,000 if the underwriters' over-allotment option is exercised in full), that will also be worthless if we do not complete an initial business combination.
+In addition, our initial stockholders have committed to purchase an aggregate of 4,180,000 private placement warrants (or 4,600,000 private placement warrants if the underwriters' over-allotment option is exercised in full) for an aggregate purchase price of \$4,180,000 (or \$4,600,000 if the underwriters' over-allotment option is exercised in full), that will also be worthless if we do not complete an initial business combination.
 Our sponsor, officers, directors, and Nautilus have entered into a letter agreement with us, pursuant to which they have agreed (A) to vote any shares owned by them in favor of any proposed initial business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
 HB Strategies has agreed to vote its founder shares in favor of our initial business combination.
 In addition, we may obtain loans from our initial stockholders, affiliates of our initial stockholders or an officer or director.
 The personal and financial interests of our officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.